PARKCHEOLHEE-lab/ghpythonutils/README.md

 ## GhPython Utilities
 `ghpythonutils` serves as a utility for GhPython users engaged in the development of components, algorithms, automation tools, and other functionalities.
 For reference, this project is always a work in progress.
-Therefore, <u>if you have any ideas, questions, or suggestions, please feel free to create [new issues](https://github.com/PARKCHEOLHEE-lab/ghpythonutils/issues).</u>
+Therefore, _if you have any ideas, questions, or suggestions, please feel free to create [new issues](https://github.com/PARKCHEOLHEE-lab/ghpythonutils/issues)._
 <br><br>